 Give Digital Gifts, Donations or Experiences

 However you choose to wrap your gift, make sure it’s mindful for the recipient and the environment.
-Use your low waste gift wrapping creativity as an opportunity to share about your low waste lifestyle, including your favorite tactics and products for reducing waste!
-By starting the conversation and leading by example, you may inspire others to be more mindful about their lifestyle.
+Use this as an opportunity to share about your low waste lifestyle, including your favorite tactics and products – like Stasher reusables — for reducing waste!
+By starting the conversation, you may inspire others to be more mindful, too.